theNewDynamic/aba-icc/_cases-charges/harun-and-kushayb-charges-ali-muhammad-ali-abd-al-rahman.md

 ### Charges

-The Accused is charged with the crimes listed below under three different modes of criminal liability:
+The Accused is charged with the crimes listed below under the following modes of criminal liability:

 > Committing atrocity crimes as an individual, jointly with another or through another person ([Article 25(3)(a)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute)